Jrones/jrones/README.md

-# you are my special
+# hi hello

+> i like to spend hours on optimisation, refactoring and performance changes even if they are negligible

 skills (programming wise)
 - python.py